jonase/eastwood/README.md

 do), then you can run Eastwood on those files without the side effects.

-If you know how to write tests using other Clojure test libraries besides `clojure.test` so that merely loading the file does not run the tests, please create an Issue for Eastwood on GitHub.

 If you have a code base you do not trust to load, consider a sandbox, throwaway virtual machine, etc.

-New in Eastwood 0.1.5 is an option to force continuing to lint more files even if an exception was thrown while analyzing or evaluating an earlier file.
-To do this, set the key `:continue-on-exception` to `true` in the option map.
-Without this option, the default behavior is to stop linting if an exception is thrown.

-Warning: Setting `:continue-on-exception` to true can cause exceptions while analyzing later namespaces that would not otherwise occur.
-For example, if namespace `A` is analyzed first, and throws an exception before function `A/foo` is defined, analyzing a later namespace `B` that uses `A/foo` will throw an exception because it is undefined.

 There are also options that enable printing of additional debug messages during linting.
 These are only intended for tracking down